bobertlo/gmars/README.md

 ## Testing Status / Known Bugs

-TL;DR: One warrior out of 1695 tested has divergent behavior from pMARS detected.
+> TL;DR: One warrior out of 1695 tested has divergent behavior from pMARS
+> detected and I am searching for the issue.

 To test for errors I used the 88 and 94nop hills from [https://asdflkj.net/COREWAR/koenigstuhl.html](Koenigstuhl) and ran battles with fixed starting positions to compare the output to pMARS and other implementations.

+### Results

 The '88 hill has 658 warriors and all tested combinations / starting position results matched.